 Vizcaya Bridge, Spain

-The first Transporter Bridge ever built, the Vizcaya Bridge opened in 1893 and is still in use 24/7 today!
+The mother of all Transporter Bridges - the first Transporter Bridge ever built, the Vizcaya Bridge opened in 1893 and is still in use 24/7 today!
 It was badly damaged in 1937 during the Spanish Civil War when a massive explosion blew the crossbeam into the water below.
 The bridge was reconstructed and reopened in 1941.

 Wikipedia - Transporter Bridges

 Interesting read about the history of Transporter Bridges, which bridges are still surviving and in use, and bridges that have sadly been demolished.

 The World Association of Transporter Bridges

 Fabulous interactive map of the world that you can spin around to show the location of the remaining 8 Transporter Bridges - click a location to find out more!

 European Route of Industrial Heritage